Recovery and Food Guide

 Good recovery starts with honest pacing.
 If you turn every optional block into maximum effort, your technique, sparring control, and mood can suffer by the middle of the week.

-Full-board packages are designed so meals support the training rhythm.
-Breakfast prepares you for morning work, lunch helps you reset, and dinner helps you recover after the evening session.
+Bed & Breakfast packages are designed so breakfast supports the training rhythm.
+Breakfast is included each morning to prepare you for morning work; lunch and dinner are on you, with plenty of good food nearby to help you reset and recover after the evening session.

 Training-only guests should plan meal timing in advance.
 The cheaper option works best when food and hydration are not improvised every day.